Legal

 • Error monitoring: Sentry — application error tracking and diagnostics

-• Payment processing: as applicable — billing and subscription management
+• Payment processing: Stripe (and other processors as applicable) — billing and subscription management

 Data Retention